-- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5937E The action failed because an entity that was specified in the command does not exist.
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5937E The action failed because an entity that was specified in the command does not exist. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.

-Change the name of the Metro Mirror consistency group called "rc_testgrp" to "rctestone".
+Change the name of the consistency group called rc_testgrp to rctestone. svctask chrcconsistgrp -name rctestone rc_testgrp chrcrelationship

-'''

-svctask chrcconsistgrp -name rctestone rc_testgrp

-'''

-chrcrelationship

-The chrcrelationship command enables you to modify certain attributes of an existing relationship, as well as, add a relationship to a consistency group, or remove a relationship from a consistency group, and change the name of the relationship.
+The chrcrelationship command enables you to modify certain attributes of an existing relationship such as add a relationship to a consistency group, remove a relationship from a consistency group, and change the name of the relationship.
+You can only change one attribute at a time per command submittal.

-Optionally specifies a new label to assign to the relationship
+(Optional) Specifies a new label to assign to the relationship.